scikit-learn/enhancement_proposals/slep007/proposal.rst

 =============

-``scikit-learn`` has been making it easier to build complex workflows with the ``ColumnTransformer`` and it has been seeing wide adoption.
+``scikit-learn`` has been making it easier to build complex workflows with the ``ColumnTransformer`` and it has been seeing widespread adoption.
 However, using it results in very opaque models, even more so than before.
-There is a `great usage example
+There is a `usage example
 <https://scikit-learn.org/dev/auto_examples/compose/plot_column_transformer_mixed_types.html>`_
 in the gallery that applies a classifier to the titanic data set, which is a very simple standard usecase.